 In the context of societal values, I used a list of 5 C’s – Christian care, compassion, conviction, courage and conscience in this blogpost.

 Christian conscience is common to both lists, because it is the vital ingredient for Christian action.
 Many people have an elastic conscience – it can be stretched to accommodate new but unpalatable situations.
-There are many phrases to describe this phenomenon – ‘every man has his price’ for silencing his conscience or buying his support; the line of resistance is drawn in shifting sand; moving the goalposts; etc.
+There are many phrases to describe this phenomenon – ‘every man has his price’ for silencing his conscience or buying his support; the line of resistance is drawn in shifting sand; moving the goalposts; etc. The opposite (stirring even complacent people into action) is NIMBY (No In My Back Yard).

 ‘When the enemy shall come in like a flood, the Spirit of the LORD shall lift up a standard within it’ Isa 59:19.